liam-mei/falcano/README.md

     - There were a few reasons behind choosing Django for this project.
     - First and foremost Django has a robust admin interface that makes creating and managing data/users easy and simple to use
     - Django also comes with PostgreSQL out of the box, and having a SQL database would complement our data structure very much as we have heavily relational data.
-    -
+    - Most importantly, Django is amazing and we wanted to try out new technologies that we hadn't had much experience with before.
     - one of the downfalls about Django is that to fully take advantage of it, you need to have a pretty comprehensive knowledge of Django to make it work

  * Reactjs
-    - We were already familiar with react, knowing it would provide us with what we needed in order to create a UX that was user friendly.
+    - React is a powerful library that is excellent for building single page applications.
+    - React-router also allows us to give users a seamless single page experience

  * Heroku / Netlify
     - This one was easy, we had used these services for back/frontend deployment before, knew they worked and were not too tricky to use.

  * Material UI
     - This was recommended to us by our PM, it ended up being a good choice.
 It looks clean and is relativly easy to use.

  * Reactstrap
     - We chose to use this mostly for the modals, as we were already familiar with reactstrap's modals from the course.